 There are numerous IBS diets that people can try in order to manage their symptoms and gain better quality of life.

 However, it is important to remember that what works for one person may not work for another.
-Sometimes, a combination of dietary and lifestyle changes are necessary.
+Sometimes, a combination of dietary and lifestyle changes is necessary.